iron-software/IronXL-Examples/how-to/read-create-excel-net-maui/README.md

     </div>
 </div>

-Pressing the "Create Excel File" button will trigger the display of a distinct dialog window, where users are asked to specify a location and a filename to save a newly created Excel file.
-Follow the prompts to enter the desired details and proceed by clicking OK.
-Subsequently, another dialog window will be presented.
+When you press the "Create Excel File" button, a new dialog window will appear.
+This dialog will prompt you to select a location and a filename for saving the newly created Excel file.
+Follow the instructions to choose the appropriate location and filename, then click OK.
+Subsequently, a second dialog window will be displayed.

 <div class="content-img-align-center">
     <div class="center-image-wrapper">